 The best car phone mounts are a must-have for any driver, especially if your car doesn't have a hi-tech infotainment system already.
 Loads of apps and features can be useful while you drive, and you need a way to utilize them safely.
 Mounting to your dash, or windshield is the best way to do that.

 A good car phone mount can keep your phone secure, in a location that's easy to see and without blocking your view of the road ahead.
 It's never a bad time to start looking for one, but there's an awful lot of options to choose from.
 To help you decide which one is right for you, we've put together a list of the best car phone mounts around.

-Choosing the best car phone holder for your own vehicle is simultaneously simple and difficult, depending on how complicated you want to make it.
-These holders tend to fall into three categories; those that attach to air vents, those that stick to surfaces like dashboards and windows, and then ‘the others.’
-That last category includes the oddities — those holders that clip to things or sit in cup holders, for example.
+Choosing a car phone mount for your car is simultaneously easy and difficult, depending on the interior setup of your car.
+Holders tend to fall into three categories: mounts that attach to air vents, mounts that stick to surfaces like dashboards and the windshield, and 'the others'.
+Those are the oddities, the mounts that clip into things, slip into cup holders, or something else equally as strange.